PVHC Logo

 For moderate to severe sleep apnea, your doctor may recommend removing the tonsils and adenoids to help improve obstructive sleep apnea.
 The procedure opens the airway and is performed by an ear, nose and throat specialist.

-• A narrow hard palate (roof of mouth) can sometimes be expanded with use of dental devices.
+A narrow hard palate (roof of the mouth) can sometimes be expanded with the use of dental devices.
 These devices are used to expand the palate and open the airway in children.
-Palatal expansion may be of especial value if Adeno-tonsillectomy fails to resolve OSA (about 15% of patients)
+Palatal expansion may be of special value if an Adeno-tonsillectomy fails to resolve OSA (about 15% of patients)

 Either a continuous positive airway pressure (CPAP) or a bilevel positive airway pressure (BPAP) machine may be recommended for more severe cases of sleep apnea.
 These small machines gently blow air through a tube and mask attached to your child's nose, or nose and mouth.
 The machine pushes air into the back of your child's throat to help keep it open.
 Doctors commonly use this method when medications or removal of adenoids and tonsils is not effective.